ihyledd/6ure-wiki/faq/general.md

 ## Downloading Presets

 ### What does 'Sharing has expired' means?
-The download link has expired, as it is only valid for 20 minutes after clicking the download button.
+The download link has expired, as it is only valid for 1 hour after clicking the download button.
 If you require a second download, please click the download button again to generate a new link.

 ### What does 'Maximum sharing usage exceeded' means?
 The download link has reached its maximum usage limit.
 Each link can only be used once, resulting in a single download per link.
 If you require a second download, kindly click the download button again to generate a new link.